 - Perform periodic audits to ensure continued compliance

-However, devil lies in details.
+However, the devil lies in details.
 It's the work required to complete all these four steps that need all your resources.

 For instance, while drawing up the IoT compliance checklist, care must be taken to include the following factors: